 Reasons to Hire a Currently Redundant Candidate

-Coming from a company struggling to keep up with the pace of change, redundant workers recognise more than anyone the need to be adaptable.
-At the forefront of this is the need to take on some extra training to ensure they keep up with the rapidly changing economy.
+Coming from a company that most likely struggled to sustain the pace of change, redundant workers recognise the need to be adaptable.
+They understand the need to take on extra training to ensure they can keep up with the rapidly changing economy.

-As such, the vast number of redundant workers allows your business to access an experienced professional who can immediately slot into a management position for a salary lower than you would normally expect.
+As such, tapping into the pool of workers who were made redundant allows your business to acquire an experienced professional.
+This is someone who can immediately slot into a management position.
+They’re also likely to accept a lower salary than you would normally pay.

-This one is no surprise, but with a market flooded with young graduates with little to no work experience having a new recruit with a wealth of experience is invaluable.
-Furthermore, having experience brings stability in a devastatingly unstable economic environment.
-Additionally, they will be great at tutoring all those new younger recruits.
+When the market is flooded with young graduates who have little to no work experience, having a new recruit with a wealth of experience is invaluable.
+Furthermore, having experience brings stability in an unstable economic environment.
+Additionally, experienced workers can be of great help when it comes to tutoring younger recruits.

-Having years of experience on one’s back will give a redundant worker a wealth of different perspectives that are integral to adapting to a new environment.
-Unlike hiring a younger, inexperienced worker, recruiting a redundant employee will not stall any progress you have been making to steady the ship.
+Having years of experience will give workers a wealth of different perspectives that are integral to adapting to a new environment.
+Unlike hiring a younger, more inexperienced worker, recruiting a redundant employee helps increase stability in the workplace.
 In a time of risk, rely on the reliable.